 Additional Funds at Time of Allocation: Often the simplest way to add supplemental funds is at the time of allocation.
-The process is the same as the procedures outlined above for a time extension, except that instead of a "Request for Time Extension" form, a "Request for STIP Funding Allocation" form is used (Exhibit 23-O, located on the internet at: https://dot.ca.gov/programs/local-assistance/forms/local-assistance-program-guidelines-forms).
+The process is the same as the procedures outlined above for a time extension (Exhibit 25-A, located on the internet at: https://dot.ca.gov/programs/local-assistance/forms/local-assistance-program-guidelines-forms).
 In all supplemental funding requests, the additional funding must be approved by the CTC.